 The Centre studies developments across the arts, critical scholarship and engagement with various publics to enhance understandings of medical, (bio)scientific and technical practice.

 This research theme provides significant and meaningful contributions towards improving the quality of life and outcomes for children, young people and babies locally, nationally and internationally.

 Slavery and Unfree Labour

 The study of slavery and unfree labour includes a range of disciplines and subject fields.
 These include history, politics, law, archaeology, sociology, psychology, literature and the arts.

-The Sustainable Cities research theme, led by the Heseltine Institute for Public Policy, Practice and Place, focuses on national and international research agendas across geography, planning, architecture, sociology, history and management.
+The Sustainable and Resilient Cities research theme, led by the Heseltine Institute for Public Policy, Practice and Place, focuses on national and international research agendas across geography, planning, architecture, sociology, history and management.

 This research theme draws on work on conflict transformation and social justice, within its many forms as found at the University.

 Research Themes Intranet

 Colleagues can visit the research themes intranet pages here.